Steady on - Economics weekly

 China's economy seems to be stabilising - if so, the rest of Asia will be happy.
 The initial reading for China's manufacturing PMI for October provided evidence that China's economy seems to be stabilising.
 The index rose to 49.1, the highest reading since April.
 Encouragingly the inventories component fell again after reaching an historic high in August.
 In other words, manufacturers are finally beginning to run down excess stock, paving the way for an increase in production.
 If so, the rest of Asia would cheer.
 South Korea's economy grew at the slowest pace in three years in Q3, while Japan's exports fell 10%y/y in September on waning global demand.
 Help from China would be welcome.

 This material is published by The Royal Bank of Scotland plc (“RBS”), for information purposes only and should not be regarded as providing any specific advice.
 Recipients should make their own independent evaluation of this information and no action should be taken, solely relying on it.
 This material should not be reproduced or disclosed without our consent.
 It is not intended for distribution in any jurisdiction in which this would be prohibited.
 Whilst this information is believed to be reliable, it has not been independently verified by RBS and RBS makes no representation or warranty (express or implied) of any kind, as regards the accuracy or completeness of this information, nor does it accept any responsibility or liability for any loss or damage arising in any way from any use made of or reliance placed on, this information.
 Unless otherwise stated, any views, forecasts, or estimates are solely those of the RBS Group’s Group Economics Department, as of this date and are subject to change without notice.
 The classification of this document is PUBLIC.
 The Royal Bank of Scotland plc.
 Registered in Scotland No. 90312.
 Registered Office: 36 St Andrew Square, Edinburgh EH2 2YB.
-The Royal Bank of Scotland plc is authorised and regulated by the Financial Services Authority. © Copyright 2012 The Royal Bank of Scotland plc.
-All rights reserved
+The Royal Bank of Scotland plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority. © Copyright 2013 The Royal Bank of Scotland plc.
+All rights reserved.